Clifton R. Breckinridge: Early life

 Born near Lexington, Kentucky, the son of John Cabell and Mary Cyrene Burch Breckinridge, Breckinridge attended rural schools in his hometown as a child.
 The Breckinridge family had by that time already established itself as a political dynasty.
 Clifton's grandfather, John Breckinridge, was President Thomas Jefferson’s attorney general, while Clifton's father would over the years hold several high-ranking government positions, including vice president of the United States.

+Civil War

 At the outbreak of the Civil War, 15-year old Clifton entered the Confederate Army with his father and was later a midshipman in the Confederate Navy.

+Education and early business career

 After the war, he attended Washington College in Lexington, Virginia, for three years where the school's president, Confederate General Robert E. Lee, encouraged his desire for a career of public service.
 Afterwards, he joined his older brother in a cotton plantation near Pine Bluff, Arkansas, and engaged in cotton planting and in the commission business for thirteen years.
 In 1876, Breckinridge married Katherine Carson, the daughter of a well-to-do Mississippi family, with whom he had four children.